“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.

-Nearly 30 percent of women who receive a diagnosis of early-stage breast cancer eventually develop metastatic breast cancer (MBC).
+Nearly 30% of women who receive a diagnosis of early-stage breast cancer eventually develop metastatic breast cancer (MBC).
 This happens when the cancer spreads to distant parts of the body or recurs there.

-Roughly 6 percent of women with breast cancer first get a diagnosis after the cancer has already spread to other parts of the body.
-This is de novo breast cancer, or de novo MBC.
+Roughly 6-10% of women with breast cancer first get a diagnosis after the cancer has already spread to other parts of the body.
+This is de novo breast cancer (de novo MBC).

-De novo MBC isn’t curable, but new treatment options have improved survival rates and quality of life over the past few decades.
+There is no cure for de novo MBC, but new treatment options have improved survival rates and quality of life over the past few decades.

 Read on to learn more about de novo MBC.

-In many cases, early-stage breast cancer causes no symptoms.
-Early diagnosis is often the result of routine screening with mammograms.
+Often, early-stage breast cancer causes no symptoms.
+Early diagnosis is typically the result of routine screening with mammograms.

 Some people do develop noticeable symptoms of breast cancer but don’t seek treatment soon enough to get an early diagnosis.
 Many people face barriers to accessing screening services or visiting a doctor when they have symptoms.